 The fault count information will not change when the device enters or exits the Shutdown mode.
 Therefore, the number of previous temperature faults recorded by the internal fault counter will be retained unless the device is power-cycled or reset.
-When exiting the Shutdown mode, the ALERT pin will go active if operating in Interrupt mode, a valid fault condition exists, and the T{HIGH} and T{LOW} event cycles are maintained (i.e. T{HIGH} event before entering Shutdown mode followed by a T{LOW} event when exiting Shutdown mode).
+When exiting the Shutdown mode, the ALERT pin will go active if operating in Interrupt mode, a valid fault condition exists, and the $T{HIGH}$ and $T{LOW}$ event cycles are maintained (i.e. $T{HIGH}$ event before entering Shutdown mode followed by a $T{LOW}$ event when exiting Shutdown mode).

-4.5.1 One-Shot Mode
+5.4.1 One-Shot Mode

-The AT30TS74 features a One-Shot Temperature mode that allows the device to perform a single temperature measurement while in the Shutdown mode.
-By keeping the device in the Shutdown mode and utilizing the One-Shot mode, the AT30TS74 can remain in a lower power state and only go active to take temperature measurements on an as-needed basis.
+The AT30TS75 features a One-Shot Temperature mode that allows the device to perform a single temperature measurement while in the Shutdown mode.
+By keeping the device in the Shutdown mode and utilizing the One-Shot mode, the AT30TS75 can remain in a lower power state and only go active to take temperature measurements on an as-needed basis.
 The internal fault counter will be updated when taking a temperature measurement using the One-Shot mode; therefore, a valid fault condition can be generated by the One-Shot temperature measurements.
-If operating in Comparator mode, then the fault condition will cause the ALERT pin to go either active or inactive depending on if the fault condition is a result of a T{HIGH} or T{LOW} event.
-If operating in Interrupt mode, the fault condition will cause the ALERT pin to pulse active for a short duration of time to indicate a T{HIGH} or T{LOW} event has occurred.
+If operating in Comparator mode, then the fault condition will cause the ALERT pin to go either active or inactive depending on if the fault condition is a result of a $T{HIGH}$ or $T{LOW}$ event.
+If operating in Interrupt mode, the fault condition will cause the ALERT pin to pulse active for a short duration of time to indicate a $T{HIGH}$ or $T{LOW}$ event has occurred.
 The ALERT pin will then return to the inactive state.

-The One-Shot mode is controlled using the OS bit in the Configuration Register (see Section 5.3.1, "OS Bit").
+The One-Shot mode is controlled using the OS bit in the Configuration Register (see Section 6.3.1, "OS Bit" on page 19).

-5. Registers
+6. Registers

-The AT30TS74 contains five registers (a Pointer Register and four data registers) that are used to control the operational mode and performance of the temperature sensor, store the user-defined high and low temperature limits, and store the digitized temperature measurements.
+The AT30TS75 contains five registers (a Pointer Register and four data registers) that are used to control the operational mode and performance of the temperature sensor, store the user-defined high and low temperature limits, and store the digitized temperature measurements.
 All accesses to the device are performed using these five registers.
 In order to read from and write to one of the device's four data registers, the user must first select a desired data register by utilizing the Pointer Register.

-Table 5-1.
+Table 6-1.
 Registers

-Register Address Read/Write Size Power-on Default Pointer Register n/a W 8-bit 00h Temperature Register 00h R 16-bit 0000h Configuration Register 01h R/W 16-bit 0000h T {LOW} Limit Register 02h R/W 16-bit 4B00h (75°C) T {HIGH} Limit Register 03h R/W 16-bit 5000h (80°C)
+Register Address Read/Write Size Power-On Default Pointer Register n/a W 8-bit 00h Temperature Register 00h R 16-bit 0000h Configuration Register 01h R/W 16-bit 0000h T LOW Limit Register 02h R/W 16-bit 4B00h (75°C) T HIGH Limit Register 03h R/W 16-bit 5000h (80°C)